 - Origin of microbiology field and theories

 - Diverse nature of microbial organisms

 - Life cycle of viruses

 - Life cycle of bacteria

 - Life cycle of algae, fungi and protozoa

+- The knowledge of emerging microbial threats

 After successful completion, the students will understand:

 - 1. Origin of microbiology field and theories

 - 2. Diverse nature of microbial organisms

 - 3. Life cycle of viruses

 - 4. Life cycle of bacteria

 - 5. Life cycle of algae, fungi and protozoa

 - 6. Emerging microbial threats